Submit your summary URL on Wednesday, January 6th at 11:59 pm on Canvas.

 - What are some of the larger issues surrounding your work?
 Cultural/Societal implications?

-These weekly summaries are what we will use to find all of your weekly work as we determine your grade for that week.
-In addition, they are an opportunity for you tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
-If you forget to include something in a weekly post, we may not realize you’ve completed it.
-If you fail to submit a weekly summary, you will get no grade for that week!
+These summaries are what we will use to find all of your work as we determine your grade for that assignment period.
+In addition, they are an opportunity for you to tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
+If you forget to include something in a summary post, we may not realize you’ve completed it.
+If you fail to submit a summary, you will get no grade for that assignment period!

 - Commentary on Setting Up your Domain and Social media